 Common Health Problems

-- Liver Amyloidosis: This involves amyloid proteins being deposited in the liver, and this reduces function and can lead to liver failure.
+- Liver Amyloidosis: This condition involves amyloid proteins being deposited in the liver, and this reduces function and can lead to liver failure.

 Diet and Nutrition

-Can live well with children and other animals
+Enjoys the company of children and other animals

 Playful and intelligent

-Needs a lot of company
+Needs a lot of company and stimulation

 More Cat Breeds and Further Research

-If you’re are interested in similar breeds you could consider:
+If you’re interested in similar breeds, check out: